 Simas & Associates, Ltd., is one of the leading licensing defense firms for veterinarians in the State of California.
-With an office in Northern California and Southern California, we have statewide coverage from San Diego to Eureka.
+With offices in Northern California and Southern California, we have statewide coverage from San Diego to Eureka.

 We represent every staff member level within a Veterinary Office, Pet Hospital, or Animal Clinic, including Doctors of Veterinary Medicine (D.V.M.), Registered Veterinary Technicians (R.V.T.), and veterinary assistants or unlicensed staff.